GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 To protect user privacy, browser vendors are placing restrictions on this behavior and phasing out support for third-party cookies.

-While cross-site tracking is an issue, there are still valid cross-site cookie use cases on the web today which can be achieved in a privacy-preserving way with cookie partitioning.
+While cross-site tracking is an issue, there are valid cross-site cookie needs on the web today which can be achieved in a privacy-preserving way with cookie partitioning.

 ### Use cases